 Urgent wellbeing support

-If you are having suicidal thoughts and do not feel able to keep yourself safe then call Security on 01225 383999, if you are not on campus call 111 or go to the nearest Accident & Emergency.
+Please don’t keep suicidal feelings to yourself.
+Tell someone you trust.
+If you (or someone you know) are having suicidal thoughts and do not feel able to keep yourself safe then call Security on 01225 383999, if you are not on campus call 111 or go to the nearest Accident & Emergency.

 If you have seriously harmed yourself – for example, by taking a drug overdose – or you feel that you may be about to harm yourself, call 999 for an ambulance or go straight to A&E. Or ask someone else to call 999 or take you to A&E.